Intensive French in Grenoble: Academics

 Université Grenoble Alpes

 The University of Grenoble was founded in 1339 and now welcomes more than 60,000 students.
 Grenoble is one of the most sought-after universities in France and has an international reputation for excellence.
-In January 2016, the university changed its name to Université Grenoble Alpes and continues to develop and increase its reputation for research, innovation and diversity (academic and student intake).
-The university occupies a splendid campus on the outskirts of Grenoble (recently voted 8th most attractive campus by Times Higher Ed) at Saint-Martin-d’Hères.
+Université Grenoble Alpes is dedicated to maintaining, developing and increasing its reputation for research, innovation and diversity (academic and student intake).
+The university occupies a splendid campus on the outskirts of Grenoble (voted 8th most attractive campus by Times Higher Ed) at Saint-Martin-d’Hères.
 Grenoble is regularly voted the most student-friendly city in France.

 Foreign students learning French at the Université Grenoble Alpes are enrolled in the Centre Universitaire d’Études Françaises.